Giving Text Shadows and a Reflection

 Type out some text using the text tool.
 Choose the text size, font, and color.
 Once you have everything looking good make 2 copies of the text layer Layer ▸ Duplicate Layer (⇧⌘D) .
 Name the first copy "reflection" and the second copy "shadow".
 You should have four layers in your layers list.

-For now, hide the shadow layer by clicking on the eye symbol on the left side of its layer in the layers list.
+For now, hide the shadow layer by clicking on the visibility icon on the left side of its layer in the layers list.
 Click on the reflection layer and go to Layer ▸ Rasterize Shape Layer.
 Now go to Layer ▸ Rotate and Transform ▸ Flip Layer Vertical.
 Using the move tool, position this layer so that it lines up appropriately under the original text.

 The reflection needs to be slightly smaller and softer appearing.
-To make it smaller choose Layer ▸ Rotate and Transform ▸ Free Transform.
+To make it smaller choose Layer ▸ Rotate and Transform ▸ Scale & Rotate.
+Uncheck the ‘keep proportions’ box.
 Decrease its height slightly.
 Double click to commit the transformation.

 To make the reflection appear softer, add a layer mask to the reflection layer by clicking on the cogwheel towards the bottom left side of the inspector palette.
 Click on the gradient tool in the tools palette and choose the linear black to white gradient.
 Draw a gradient spanning the area of text.
 Decrease the opacity to achieve your desired look.
 In the image below the opacity is set at 50%.

 Now that the reflection is looking good, it's time to work on the shadow.
-Click on the visibility eyes to the left of the original text and reflection layers to hide those layers.
+Click on the visibility icon to the left of the original text and reflection layers to hide those layers.
 Click on the visibility icon on the shadow layer to make it re-appear.
 Select the text and change its color to black.
 Choose Layer ▸ Rasterize Shape Layer.
-Decrease the size of the text substantially using Layer ▸ Rotate and Transform ▸ Free Transform.
+Decrease the size of the text substantially using Layer ▸ Rotate and Transform ▸ Scale and Rotate.
+Uncheck the ‘keep proportions’ box in order to keep the width intact.
 Double click to commit the transformation.

 Additional things to try: create a layer mask on the shadow layer, and apply a gradient similar to the one on the reflection layer.
 This will make the shadow appear to taper off.
 Play around with words that contain "g" or "y".
 The reflection will be trickier!